 If your program has determined that your funding Ministry has custody and control of your records, then requests for access to those records would fall under FIPPA and the requests would be handled by the Ministry and their Privacy Officer.
 If you receive a request for access to records or for a correction, your program should inform your Ministry contract or program manager who will refer the matter to their Privacy Officer.
 Under FIPPA, there are similar statutory obligations as to collection, use, access and disclosure of personal information.
+Note that the maximum fee an organization can charge to respond to a disclosure request is set by the Freedom of Information and Protection of Privacy Regulations, schedule 1.
 Your program should work together with the Ministry to meet the contractual and legal obligations.
 For example, if you ran a program that is funded by BC Housing, which is a Crown Corporation and thus a public body under FIPPA, and your contract provides that BC Housing maintains custody and control over relevant records and you receive a request for these records you would refer the matter to BC Housing's Privacy Officer.

-BC Housing's Privacy Policy and the BC FIPPA on-line request For Access to Records Form can be reviewed for background information and the materials could be adapted for your program.
+BC Housing's Privacy Policy and the BC FIPPA online request For Access to Records Form can be reviewed for background information and the materials could be adapted for your program.